 When a doctor does not have any insurance, it may be more difficult to find an attorney for your case.
 Medical malpractice claims are very difficult, expensive, and risky.
 Without some level of certainty that there will be a source of money to pay for the malpractice victim’s damages, many lawyers may choose not to pursue the claim.

 A common misperception is that doctors are all wealthy and have a lot of money sitting around to pay for damages.
 This is not necessarily true.
 If a doctor has chosen not to buy insurance, this may be an indication that they do not have a lot of resources and may not be very good doctors.
 In our experience, we have found that the vast majority of good doctors do carry insurance.
 Also, even doctors who earn a lot of money may not have a lot of money or assets that can be used to pay a malpractice judgment.

 A Medical Malpractice Attorney Can Help

 If you have been injured by a negligent doctor, it is important to seek legal advice as soon as possible.
 There are strict time limits that govern the filing of medical malpractice claims.
 It is also important to start working with a medical malpractice attorney who can start building your case to ensure it is successful.
-The medical malpractice attorneys at The Champion Firm have experience representing injured patients in a variety of medical malpractice cases.
-Call us today if you want to set up a free consultation to find out whether you have a medical malpractice claim.
+The medical malpractice attorneys at The Champion Firm, P.C., have experience representing injured patients in a variety of medical malpractice cases.

 Snapchat.
 Facebook.
 Twitter.
 Instagram.
 Every day, most of us capture some part of our lives or thoughts on one or more of these social media platforms.
 And, because social media documents a part of our lives, if you suffer harm or an injury and file a lawsuit, your social media could be used as evidence in that lawsuit.
 So, it is important for you to know what to do (and not do) with your social media during a lawsuit.